-After WWII, plastic surgery experienced another resurgence as the plastic surgical heroes of WWII returned having sharpened their skills during wartime.
+After WW II, plastic surgery experienced another resurgence as the plastic surgical heroes of WW II returned having sharpened their skills during wartime.
 Many of these surgeons spread out over the Country and started plastic surgery training programs in places like Atlanta, New York, and Kansas City.
 Problems with publicity, profit and advertising continued to arise causing friction between those who received their imprimatur from the American Board of Plastic Surgery versus enterprising practitioners with varying degrees of medical and surgical training who were busy staking their claim for patients in this growth industry.
 Rogue practitioners existed then as they do today, extolling an expertise without training and coercing patients by questionable advertising, the publication of self-promoting manuscripts and books, and even public displays of their facelift and rhinoplasty operations.
-Shades of 2011 America!

-The facelift operation continued to evolve, albeit slowly, with no break throughs until the 1960’s when T. Skoog from Sweden as well as a number of Americans changed the facelift to include deeper tissues and a new description of the deeper tissues (the SMAS) instigated originally by Paul Tessier, MD of Paris, France.
+The facelift operation continued to evolve, albeit slowly, with no break- throughs until the 1960’s when T. Skoog from Sweden as well as several Americans changed the facelift to include deeper tissues and a new description of the deeper tissue anatomy (the SMAS) instigated originally by Paul Tessier, M.D. of Paris, France.